fvwmorg/fvwm/manpages/fvwm.rst

 | or **
   Style** \* EdgeMoveResistance *moving xinerama−scrolling*

-Fvwm does this substitution automatically and prints a warning.
+|fvwm| does this substitution automatically and prints a warning.

 **EdgeScroll** *horizontal*\ [p] *vertical*\ [p] [wrap \| wrapx \|
 wrapy]